0x00002a/DeadlyAccel/README.md

 - Changes how you fight and build ships (no more 180 hairpins at 100m/s)
 - Fighter cockpit is now actually useful (it has a _much_ heigher cushion effect allowing you to survive longer at high g)
 - Survival only (more an unplanned feature since you cannot take damage in creative)
+- "Juice" for increasing resiliance to high g (100% stolen from The Expanse).
+It can support any `Component` item through the API, see
+    [Deadly Acceleration - Basic Juice Pack](https://steamcommunity.com/sharedfiles/filedetails/?id=2464816132) for a mod that uses this.
+	See the [API Guide](https://github.com/0x00002a/DeadlyAccel/API%20Guide.md) for a basic rundown of how to use the API

 ### A note on speed limits and balance